-Advocate Aaron Raletjena of the Department of Justice's sexual offence and community affairs unit warns, however, that the best law can still be "paralysed" by the actions of people
+Advocate Aaron Raletjena of the Department of Justice's sexual offence and community affairs unit warns, however, that the best law can still be "paralysed" by the

 Addressing members of the Men for Change initiative of the South African Police Service (SAPS) in Pretoria on Thursday, Raletjena recalled that, while he was working as a prosecutor, a woman had refused to testify against her husband for raping her daughter.

 "The husband had impregnated a 15-year-old stepdaughter, but the woman refused to testify against him because she was afraid he would stop financing their material life," Raletjena said.